KrishayR/Hair/README.md

 ![hair](https://user-images.githubusercontent.com/75190777/181997121-18657e6a-f8e2-4cc5-91ab-fedcfaf6cb51.gif)

-(If you don't see the hair style, make sure your at least 2 feet from the device and be sure your lighting is decent.)
+(If you don't see the hair style, make sure your at least 2 feet from the device and be sure your lighting is decent)

+# How it works

+The GUI itself is pretty straightforward.
+In `gui.py` there is simply an image placed in the background and another image that i've made into a button.
+When you click this button, it goes to the next file 'functionality.py' through an import `import functionality`.
+In `functionality.py` there are just a couple more buttons which are binded to the function `cam(hair)` which essentially imports `video.py` and calls the specific hairstyle selected.
+Most of the magic happens in `video.py`.